-At the conclusion of 36 months of federal funding for each awarded officer position, your agency must implement its plan, submitted at the time of grant application, to retain the additional COPS-funded officer position(s) with state and/or local funds for a minimum of 12 months as required by Grant Condition #5 in this manual.
+At the conclusion of 36 months of federal funding for each awarded officer position, your agency must implement its plan, submitted at the time of grant application, to retain the additional COPS-funded officer position(s) with state and/or local funds for a minimum of 12 months as required by Grant Condition #6 in this manual.
 If an agency is awarded several officer positions, the retention period for each individual officer position begins upon completion of 36 months of federal funding for each position (not based on the cumulative grant award end date).
 The additional officer positions should be added to your agency's law enforcement budget with state and/or local funds for at least 12 months, over and above the number of locally-funded officer positions that would have existed in the absence of the grant.
 If a position becomes vacant during the retention period, your agency must take active and timely steps consistent with its hiring policies and procedures to fill the position with a new, additional officer to complete the remainder of the 12-month retention period.

 Absorbing CHP-funded officers through attrition (rather than adding the extra positions to your budget with additional funding) does not meet the retention requirement.
+In addition, your agency cannot use federal funding from other COPS grants to retain positions awarded under a previous COPS hiring grant.

-If you have any questions regarding the retention requirement, please contact your COPS Grant Program Specialist at 800.421.6770 or via email at AskCopsRC@usdoj.gov.
+If you have any questions regarding the retention requirement, please contact your COPS Grant Program Specialist at 800.421.6770 or via e-mail at AskCopsRC@usdoj.gov.